a10networks/axapi-collection/README.md

 # A10 Networks
-Here you can find a collection A10 Networks related files / scripts.
+Here you can find a collection of A10 Networks related files / scripts.

 ## Ansible Modules
 * a10_server  -- Ansible module for “slb server”